IgniteUI/help-topics/topics/02_Controls/igBulletGraph/01_Adding/00_igBulletGraph_Adding_to_an_HTML_Page.md

 General *igBulletGraph* JavaScript Resources
 			</td>
             <td>
-The *igBulletGraph* control depends on functionality distributed across several files in the Ignite UI Library.
+The *igBulletGraph* control depends on functionality distributed across several files in the %%ProductName%% Library.
 You can load the required resources in one of the following ways:

                 <ul>
                     <li>